 Cultural Symbol Collages

 Using magazines and paper, create collaged representations of cultural symbols.
 This project is always a surprise in my classes, as each child brings their unique vision to life.
+For another great way to explore heritage, try making a family tree poster board.

 Country-Specific Crafts